coltorapps/builder/apps/docs/src/app/docs/schema/page.md

     description: Understanding schemas.
 ---

-A schema is essentially a JSON structure created through a specific builder, which contains a collection of all entity instances and their order.
+A schema is essentially a JSON structure created through a specific builder, which contains a collection of entities instances and their order.

 ---